iorchard/burrito_docs/source/operation/add_control_plane_node.rst

 Add control plane nodes
 ========================

-This is a guide to add control planes in the existing burrito cluster.
+This is a guide to add the control plane nodes in the existing burrito cluster.

-There is a single control plane in the burrito cluster and I want to add two control plane nodes.
+There is a single control plane node in the burrito cluster and we want to add two control plane nodes.

 This is the current host inventory.::